 Simply provisioning the UE-to-Network Relay with all kinds of information about supported slices, NPNs and other related attributes, and exposing this information during discovery of a UE-to-Network Relay is not desirable.
 A lot of this information is privacy and operator sensitive information, and a UE-to-Network Relay is likely to be an end user device that cannot be trusted with this information.
 It would also not be scalable, since the number of slices, NPNs is potentially quite large, and it is not known in advance which Remote UEs the UE-to-Network Relay will encounter.
 The Remote UE could also for example be an inbound roaming device, requesting access to a slice, NPN, or DNN of a roaming partner.
 So a UE-to-Network Relay would also need the necessary information on how to deal with that.
 Furthermore, this information would need to be kept up-to-date in the UE-to-Network Relay.

 Therefore, we propose to keep as much of the information and decision power on whether a UE-to-Network Relay is capable to serve as relay for the Remote UE inside the core network, e.g. the AMF.
-The AMF can use the most up-to-date information combined from various network functions.
-Based on the combined information from various network functions, the AMF can also decide which UE-to-Network Relay amongst multiple relays is best suited to serve as relay for the Remote UE.
+The added benefit is that AMF can use the most up-to-date information combined from various network functions and use the combined information from various network functions to decide which UE-to-Network Relay amongst multiple relays is best suited to serve as relay for the Remote UE.
+Without involving the core network in the decision, the Remote UE is unlikely to have sufficient information about each Remote UE’s capabilities and current status to make a good decision, which may result in trial-and-error if the selected UE-to-Network relay does not meet the Remote UE’s requirements.

 To deal with some of the privacy concerns, we propose to extend the concept of Relay Service Codes as defined in TS 23.303.
 In order to avoid the overhead of the existing ProSe framework in TS 23.303, we propose to apply these service codes to a UE-to-Network Relay discovery mechanism that leverages the V2X framework as defined in TS 23.287.

 The main difference with S2-2004202 “KI#3, New Sol. for UE-to-Network Relay discovery and handling of PDU session parameters with Remote UE based relay selection” is that in this solution the AMF (and not the Remote UE) is responsible to select which UE-to-Network relay (amongst multiple discovered UE-to-Network relays in vicinity of the Remote UE) is best suited to serve as relay for the Remote UE’s requested PDU session parameters.